 PEOPLE OF PEACE

-The only way we'll ever have margin in our lives to be the kind of disciple Jesus calls us to be and to have room for making disciples is to follow the "rest-work" pattern Jesus lays out for us in His Word.
-This pattern is found in the combination of three key Scripture passages:
+The only way we'll ever have margin in our lives to be the kind of disciple Jesus calls us to be and to have room for making disciples is to follow the "rest-work" rhythm Jesus lays out for us in His Word.
+This rhythm is found in the combination of three key Scripture passages: